Sync data across multiple cloud and on-premises databases with SQL Data Sync

 Globally Distributed Applications: Many businesses span several regions and even several countries.
 To minimize network latency, it's best to have your data in a region close to you.
 With Data Sync, you can easily keep databases in regions around the world synchronized.

-Data Sync is not appropriate for the following scenarios:
+Data Sync is not the preferred solution for the following scenarios: